Have you received our

 Its been an interesting last few months on the road to the White House.
 The top tier of Republican candidates is becoming clear and I'm sure that around the county people are strategizing for the 2016 caucuses.
 We plan on holding the most fair and equitable county caucuses to save ourselves from the embarrassments that have gone on with other parties in the past.

 I've always said that you can't build a house starting with the roof, you have to build the foundation and the framing first.
 What this simply means is that, although most people focus in on the sexier presidential races, we must not forget that our most impactful and important races are our local and state races.
 Don't forget to put your passion into the things that most impact our political lives on a daily basis.
 Get to know your legislator, school board members, or any other elected official or candidates.
 Most times it's really simple to help them out.

 Some say their voice isn't heard in politics because they don't have the mega dollars to be heard.
 I'd like to refute that.
 What I've found in the years that I've been involved in politics is that, because I participated in the process, my voice was heard much more than it would have been in my absence.

 2016 will be here before you know it, and we will have many important races besides the one for the White House.
 It's my hope that we, as a party here in Mason County, all jump in to see success and make it one to remember!

 Our successful Reagan Legacy Dinner makes a return on September 17th.
-Our next business meeting will be on Friday, September 4, but I hope to see you at one of our mini-events that we are in the process of putting together before then.
+Our next business meeting will be on Friday, September 4 at the PUD Building on Johns Prairie.